Powerlearnproject/se-day1-assignment-BenjaminKorir/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.

-    -Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
+-Software engineering is the systematic application of engineering principles, methods and tools to the development and maintenance of high-quality software systems.
 -Importance - enables the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.

   1.Introduction of Structured Programming (1960s-1970s): It emphasized clear, hierarchical control structures, improving readability,  maintenance, and reliability of software.